Dunn's River Falls

 One of the most exciting natural landmarks in Jamaica is Dunn's River Falls.

-This is not just a waterfall - this is a set of travertine terraces formed by springs and ending directly into the Caribbean Sea.
+This is not just a waterfall - this is a set of tufa terraces formed by springs and ending directly into the Caribbean Sea.

 Jamaica has limestone formations and humid, tropical climate.
 This is a recipe for exciting geological process - karst.
 Rainwater seeps through the small fractures in the limestone and dissolves the lime on its way.
 Fractures in the rock become larger turning intounderground streams and caves.